ucsb-cs184-f24/team07-LayItOut/README.md

 6. Build the app and deploy it on the Expo Go app.
 Run this command in your terminal: npm expo start
 7. Then scan the QR code that appears on your terminal.
 If you are facing issues with the QR code, follow this documentation: https://docs.expo.dev/eas-update/introduction/
 8. LayItOut will load on your device and be ready to use.
 Enjoy our app!!

+# User Manual
+#### Get Started:
+Welcome to LayItOut!
+Click on 'Get Started' to sign-in or login to our app.
+#### User Login:
+For first-time users, enter your email, set a password, and then click on 'Create Account'.
+For preexisting users, enter your account information and then click on 'Log In'.
+#### Home Page:
+After loggin in to our app, you will be directed to our app.
+Here you can 'Create a Room', 'View Previous Rooms', or 'Logout'.
+#### Create Room:
+Once you click on 'Create a Room', you
+#### View Previous Rooms

+### Logout
+Once you click on 'Logout', you will be logged out of your account and redirected to the Home Page.